Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Heart 7 – H7

-The Spirit Gate or H7 is one more effective acupressure point to solve problems of nervousness, palpitation, and anxiety naturally.
+The Spirit Gate or H7 is one more effective acupressure point that can solve problems of nervousness, palpitation, and anxiety naturally.
 One finds this Acupoint on the little finger side of your forearm, at the crease of the wrist.
 One can activate this point on both hands while using your middle finger for one minute and remember to breathe deeply through the nose.
 It brings emotional balance and rids palpitation, anxiety, forgetfulness, insomnia, irritability, epilepsy, stupor, and cardiac pain.

 Governing Vessel 24.5 – GV 24.5: